Persuasion (4): MRS SMITH: AN EXERCISE IN AMBIGUITY (1)

 Structurally, her late brief appearance perhaps offers the clearest evidence of how much Austen’s increasingly serious illness compromised and shortened the novel.
 For readers familiar with Austen’s previous novels the expectation might well be that she is intended to perform much the same role as Augusta Elton in Emma, say, who is also first introduced in the second volume of the novel.
 In Emma Mrs Elton is used to drive the narrative and thematic structure forward through the way Austen increasingly and incrementally establishes and develops a direct comparison between her and Emma Woodhouse by means of the events and interactions of the following twenty-three chapters.
 Austen uses these events and interactions to help clarify and reset the reader’s perception and judgement of Emma and her behaviour via the withering authorial satire of the vicar’s wife at the same time as Mrs Elton is integrated more fully and naturally into the fabric of the novel.

-Compared to the earlier novel Persuasion is savagely truncated: the twenty-three chapters of available space in which to refine Mrs Elton reduce to only two chapters in which to present and establish Mrs Smith.
+Compared to the earlier novel Persuasion is savagely truncated, of course, consisting as it does of only two volumes instead of Austen’s normal three.
+This means that the twenty-three chapters of available space in which to refine Mrs Elton reduce to only two chapters in which to present and establish Mrs Smith.
 This lack of narrative space in Persuasion means that Austen, whatever her original intention for the character might have been, cannot expand Mrs Smith’s interaction with other characters or develop her standing in the novel in the way she did with Mrs Elton.